Japanese Encephalitis Virus

-- Japanese encephalitis virus (JEV): mosquito-borne flavivirus, similar to St. Louis encephalitis virus, Murray Valley encephalitis, yellow fever, dengue, and West Nile virus.
+- Japanese encephalitis virus (JEV) is a mosquito-borne flavivirus similar to the St. Louis encephalitis virus, Zika, Murray Valley encephalitis, yellow fever, Dengue, and West Nile virus.

-- Wild birds are natural host, and domestic pigs are amplifying host.
-Bats transmit disease in China.
+- Wild birds are natural hosts, and domestic pigs, wading birds, and bats are amplifying hosts.

 - Blood transfusion and organ transplantation are potential modes of transmission.

-- Risk of infection estimated at 1/5000 per month of travel to rural areas of Asia where transmission occurs.
+- The risk of infection is estimated at 1/5000 per month of travel to rural areas of Asia where transmission occurs.

-- In temperate Asia, incidence of cases peaks in summer and fall.
+- In temperate Asia, the incidence of cases peaks in summer and fall.

-- In tropics or subtropics, transmission occurs in wet seasons but may occur year-round.
+- In the tropics or subtropics, transmission occurs in wet seasons but may occur year-round.

 - Emerging risk in southern Europe via C. pipiens with JEV sequences found in mosquitoes and birds in Italy.

 There's more to see -- the rest of this topic is available only to subscribers.